Dec

-With three young children, an entrepreneurial husband and an extremely busy medical practice to run, Dr. Wesley Brady should have been tired enough to fall asleep at the dinner table.
+With three young children, an entrepreneurial husband, and an extremely busy medical practice to run, Dr. Wesley Brady should have been tired enough to fall asleep at the dinner table.
 While she was mentally and physically exhausted, for several years there was something that caused this Dallas physician to spend hours every night tossing and turning, unable to sleep.
-She was a part of an estimated 50 to 70 million Americans who suffer from insomnia and it was wrecking her health.
+She was part of an estimated 50 to 70 million Americans who suffer from insomnia, and it was wrecking her health.

 After learning and being trained in hormone replacement therapy for her patients, Dr. Brady decided to take the advice of the well-worn proverb found in the fourth chapter of the book of Luke: “Physician heal thyself.”
 In a simple office procedure, she had BioTE® pellets injected under her skin and the effect was almost immediate.